Discussion in 'The Watercooler' started by DDD, Sep 30, 2011.

 Thanks for thinking of me!
 I'll touch base later today in tomorrow.

 Well, the one guy still can't squeeze me in until Monday- but goodness, then I found another online that has a loft area big enough to use as a den/office area in addition to 2 BRs, a "great room" and kitchen like the others all have.
 If difficult child ever makes it back to live with me, we desparately need a little of our own space away from each other sometimes so I have a call in to see that one, too, now.

-Either way, if I choose one of these 5, the question about school district is pretty much solved because these five are only in 2 different jurisdictions and both those high schools have a diverse range of population, are considered mediocre as far as education, and "in the middle of the road" for anything else.
+Either way, if I choose one of these 5, the question about sd is pretty much solved because these five are only in 2 different jurisdictions and both those high schools have a diverse range of population, are considered mediocre as far as education, and "in the middle of the road" for anything else.
 That will just have to do I guess, given the other priorities and constraints, such as affordability and distance from work.
 Both use the same sort of block schedule so difficult child won't lose any credit he earns from school this semester, whether he has to go to alternative school or not, and he can pick up with new classes (even year long classes) next semester.
-The block schedule, lower gang/drug rate, and considering alternative school as a requirement on a case-by-case basis were my priorities for school district.
+The block schedule, lower gang/drug rate, and considering alternative school as a requirement on a case-by-case basis were my priorities for sd.
 Neither are considered high-gang populations or high crime as compared to many others around here.
 I'm one who grew up in a small town where every kid in town went to the same school so I happen to think the diversity is an asset not a hindrance- maybe even an asset that I should have made sure difficult child had in our last jurisdiction.
-However, 2 are in one school district and jurisdiction that leaves difficult child/me with the same PO he has now, and the other three would require changing parole jurisdiction.
+However, 2 are in one sd and jurisdiction that leaves difficult child/me with the same PO he has now, and the other three would require changing parole jurisdiction.
 Boy, that's a big gamble!

 Good luck, klmno.
 Hoping you will find the right place.